 Recipe Tips for Gluten-Free Potato Pancakes

 - Squeezing the liquid out of the grated potatoes (and onion) is extremely important!
 The more you do this, the crisper your potato pancakes will be!

 - My mom and Aunt used matzo meal — not gluten-free bread crumbs.
 Use what you’d like!

-- I like to make them smallish, almost like an hors d’oeuvre size — but, you can make them any size you’d like!
+- I like to make these gluten-free potato pancakes on the small side, almost like an hors d’oeuvre size — but, you can make them any size you’d like!

 This is one of my favorite Hanukkah recipes, but Hanukkah or not, you’ll want to make them!

 Enjoy every last bite of these gluten-free potato pancakes!

 These gluten-free Potato Pancakes or Latkes are crispy on the outside and tender on the inside, and with a dollop of the Red Onion-Apple Compote, they're over the top delicious!

 Makes approximately 2 1/2 dozen small pancakes

 - 2 Granny Smith apples, peeled, cored and cut into a small dice